-- 1) Perform and submit an acceptable First Article Sample (FAS) as defined in the applicable military specification, drawings, and/or Purchase Order.
-Supplier must submit a First Article Qualification Test Plan to the Buyer which includes all verifications by examinations, analyses, demonstrations or tests needed to meet all requirements of the drawing(s) and specification(s).
-Buyer's approval of the First Article Test Plan must be obtained before First Article is performed. - a) Sample Size: Sample size for the first article must be per the specification.
-If no sample size is listed in the specification, contact the Buyer for the appropriate number of samples required. - b) Regular production may not begin until the Supplier receives approval of FAS acceptance by the Buyer. - c) The FAS must be produced using the same methods, equipment, processes and materials that are to be used for production runs on this contract.
+- 1) Perform and submit an acceptable First Article Sample (FAS) as defined in the applicable military specification, drawings, and/or Purchase Order. - a) Sample Size: Sample size for the first article must be per the specification.
+If no sample size is listed in the specification, contact the Buyer for the appropriate number of samples required. - b) Regular production may not begin until the Supplier receives approval of FAS acceptance by the Buyer. - c) The FAS must be produced using the same methods, equipment, processes and materials that are to be used for production runs on this contract. - 2) First Article Submission: The Supplier will present to the Buyer the specified number of "known good" finished items as verified by 100 percent inspection using approved inspection equipment.
+The Supplier shall submit with the First Article Sample, the inspection and test records which show that the material was inspected for all critical, special, major and minor defect characteristics per the requirements of the specification, drawing, and/or Purchase Order.
+In addition, Inspection Records must show inspections of all unlisted drawing dimensions including all drawing notes for the same number of samples required by the item specification for First Article or the Buyer's specified sample size.
+Variable data must be provided using AIE approved gages when possible or standard measuring equipment.
+When variable data cannot be obtained, attribute data will be provided.
+Individual parts within the FAS shall be serialized, i.e. identified with numbers which correspond to the inspection records submitted.
+(Do not physically mark numbers on individual parts without prior approval of the Buyer).
+Inspection/test records should contain the following minimum requirements: - a) Purchase Order number - b) Lot number and description of Component Part - c) Description of each Characteristic inspected, including drawing notes.

-- 2) For First Article Submission, the Supplier will present to the Buyer the specified number of "known good" finished items as verified by 100 percent inspection using approved inspection equipment. - 3) The Supplier shall submit with the First Article Sample: - a) The inspection and test records which show that the material was inspected for all critical, special, major and minor defect characteristics per the requirements of the specification, drawing, and/or Purchase Order. - b) Inspection Records must show inspections of all unlisted drawing dimensions including all drawing notes for the same number of samples required by the item specification for First Article or the Buyer's specified sample size. - c) Variable data must be provided using AIE/AAIE approved gages or standard measuring equipment if required by the purchase order. - d) When variable data cannot be obtained, attribute data will be provided. - e) Individual parts within the FAS shall be serialized, i.e. identified with numbers which correspond to the inspection records submitted.
-(Do not physically mark numbers on individual parts without prior approval of the Buyer). - f) Inspection/test records must contain the following minimum requirements: - i) Purchase Order number - ii) Lot number and description of Component Part - iii) Description of each Characteristic inspected, including drawing notes. - iv) Total quantity produced for FAS/First Article amount inspected, amount accepted, amount rejected - 4) Material Certifications: The Supplier shall provide objective evidence such as material test reports or certificates of analysis to verify conformance of material chemical, physical and mechanical properties for component hardware and materials.
-The Supplier shall also provide objective evidence to determine conformance of special processes (see QAP 26) including preservation coatings. - 5) Additional First Article Samples: An additional First Article sample or portion thereof, may be ordered when: - a) a major change is made to the technical data - b) whenever there is a lapse in production for a period in excess of 90 days, or - c) whenever a change occurs in place of performance, manufacturing process, material used, drawing, specification or source of supply. - 6) When conditions (a), (b), or (c) above occur, the Supplier shall notify the Buyer so that a determination can be made concerning the need for the additional First Article Sample or portion thereof, and instructions provided concerning the submission, inspection, and notification of results. - 7) Costs of the FAI resulting from production process change, change in the place of performance, or material substitution shall be borne by the Supplier.
+- d) Total quantity produced for FAS/First Article amount inspected, amount accepted, amount rejected - 3) Material Certifications: The Supplier shall provide objective evidence such as material test reports or certificates of analysis to verify conformance of material chemical, physical and mechanical properties for component hardware and materials.
+The Supplier shall also provide objective evidence to determine conformance of special processes including preservation coatings. - 4) Additional First Article Samples: Notwithstanding the provisions for waiver of First Article, an additional First Article sample or portion thereof, may be ordered by the Buyer when: - a) a major change is made to the technical data - b) whenever there is a lapse in production for a period in excess of 90 days, or - c) whenever a change occurs in place of performance, manufacturing process, material used, drawing, specification or source of supply.

+When conditions (a), (b), or (c) above occur, the Supplier shall notify the Buyer so that a determination can be made concerning the need for the additional First Article Sample or portion thereof, and instructions provided concerning the submission, inspection, and notification of results.
+Costs of the FAI resulting from production process change, change in the place of performance, or material substitution shall be borne by the Supplier.